bbarello/best_day_planner/README.md

 # Best Day Planner

-A timed quiz on JavaScript fundamentals that stores high scores that can gauge user's progress compared to their peers.
+An employee with a busy schedule can add important events to a daily planner so that they can manage their time effectively.

 ## Description:

 ```

-As the user progresses in a career as a web developer, the user will probably be asked to complete a coding
-assessment, which is typically a combination of multiple-choice questions and interactive challenges.
-This
-app is a timed code quiz with multiple-choice questions.
-The app will run in the browser and feature
+A simple calendar application that allows the user to save events for each hour of the day.
+This app will run
-dynamically updated HTML and CSS powered by your JavaScript code.
-It will also feature a clean and polished
+ in the browser and feature dynamically updated HTML and CSS powered by jQuery and feature Moment.js.
-user interface and be responsive, ensuring that it adapts to multiple screen sizes.

 ```